dan-fritchman/Thesis/content.md

 Note: SVG includes a definitions (`<defs>`) section, which in principle can serve as a place to hold the element symbol definitions.
 Doing so would save space in the hypertext content.
 But we have very quickly found that popular platforms we'd like to have render schematics (ahem, GitHub) do not support the `<defs>` and corresponsing `<use>` elements.

 # Programming Models for IC Layout

-Essentially all the (10**xyz) transistors produced in the IC industry's 75 year history have been designed by one of two methods:
+In 2018 the Computer History Museum [estimated](https://computerhistory.org/blog/13-sextillion-counting-the-long-winding-road-to-the-most-frequently-manufactured-human-artifact-in-history/?key=13-sextillion-counting-the-long-winding-road-to-the-most-frequently-manufactured-human-artifact-in-history) that in the IC industry's roughly 75 year history, it has shipped rough 13 sextillion (1.3e22) total transistors.
+(This total has certainly risen, likely dramatically, in the few years since.)
+Essentially all of them have been designed by one of two methods:

 1. The digital way.
 Using a combination of logic synthesis and automatically placed and routed layout.
 2. The analog way.
 Using a graphical interface to produce essentially free-form layout shapes.